openwallet-foundation-labs/tsp/docs/src/intermediary.md

 The primary method to route messages is `route_message` which takes a sender and a receiver vid (string slice) and an owned message as bytes.
-In the `AsyncStore` this method will send the resulting message immediately, in the `Store` it will return the new message as bytes, in which case the caller needs to send the message over a (custom) transport.
+In the `AsyncSecureStore` this method will send the resulting message immediately, in the `SecureStore` it will return the new message as bytes, in which case the caller needs to send the message over a (custom) transport.

 Note that the sender/receiver VIDs of an incoming message get be retrieved using